esitarski/CrossMgr/README.md

 The build has been automated, and compile.sh/ps1 script does everything to enable the developer to build CrossMgr and the associated tools.
 However, you can also download the binary from the github Releases tab.

 Linux dependancies are contained in the linuxdeps.sh script.
-The linuxdeploy-plugin-appimage-x86_64.AppImage binary is required from https://github.com/linuxdeploy/linuxdeploy-plugin-appimage.
-The compile.sh script will download linuxdeploy-plugin-appimage if it does not exist in the current directory automatically.

 The build procedure for Linux and MacOSX platforms are as follows: